 In Mark’s case, after Paul repays the Social Security Administration for the overpayment he can still transfer the remaining funds into a payback trust so that Mark can re-qualify for SSI as of the first of the next month.
 Paul can also consider the possibility of transferring the UTMA balance to a pooled trust; given the amount of money and Mark’s young age, it may be more cost-efficient to take this approach.
 It may even be possible to make purchases for Mark’s benefit (like adaptive equipment, or the dental work that Mark needs) that could eliminate the need for a trust at all.
 Unfortunately, in Mark’s case it is too late to save the $14,000 that the Social Security Administration will claim for its overpayment.

-About the Author: Barbara A. Isenhour has practiced law for over 33 years, focusing on the legal issues facing the elderly and disabled persons of all ages.
+Barbara Isenhour, Esq. has practiced law for over 33 years, focusing on the legal issues facing the elderly and disabled persons of all ages.
 She is a member of the Special Needs Alliance.
 Barbara was selected as one of the city’s best attorneys in Seattle Magazine for three years and has been selected as a “Super Lawyer” in Law and Politics Magazine for the past five years.
 She and her husband have three sons.
 The younger twin boys attend college in California.